dreautall/stromnetzgraz/README.md

 An `installation` is usually an house or apartment with an individual address and may contain multiple meters (for example a second meter for a hot water boiler).
 A `meter` is the actual single meter.

 Stromnetz Graz assigns individual numerical IDs to both `installation`s and `meter`s.
 The usually used meter number (33 characters usually starting with `AT00`) is available as attributes (`meter._name` & `meter._short_name`).

+## Home Assistant Integration

+This library is used in my Home Assistant Custom Component [ha-stromnetzgraz](https://github.com/dreautall/ha-stromnetzgraz), available via HACS.
+It allows you to have your Smart Meter readings inside Home Assistant!
+See the [ha-stromnetzgraz repository](https://github.com/dreautall/ha-stromnetzgraz) for more details.